ualberta-rcg/public/scheduling/questions.md

    - Did your job run successfully?
 Or fail because of a lack of memory?
    - If your job failed due to a lack of memory, increase the maximum memory requested and resubmit your job
    - Look at the email reporting on your job success, how much resources were reported used.
 Compare the memory used to the reported memory in point
-   - while the job is running attach to the job with teh following command
+   - while the job is running attach to the job with the following command
      * `srun --jobid <jobid> --pty  bash`
-     * then run top and see how much resources cryptic is useing.
+     * then run top and see how much resources cryptic is using.
      * exit with the exit command
    - Once you know the apropreate memory needed edit job script and request an appropriate amount of memory to run the Job .
    - Submit your new job